AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 Traditional UASB reactors are used as a preliminary wastewater treatment process to remove suspended solids organic matter in wastewater (Chong et. al, 2012).
 UASB reactors, instead of using fuel or electricity, rely mainly on gravity and biological processes to remove organic matter and convert it to biogas.
 UASB stands for Upflow Anaerobic Sludge Blanket and a UASB reactor is a single tank process where wastewater enters the reactor and flows upward through a suspended sludge blanket.
 This suspended sludge blanket is made up of cultures of anaerobic microorganisms that filters and cleans wastewater by removing organic contaminants and pathogens.
 UASB reactors are highly efficient in treating high COD loads, biogas formation, and provide good stabilization of solids ([M.K.
 Daud, 2018](https://www.hindawi.com/journals/jchem/2018/1596319/)).They are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.
 UASB reactors also produce methane as a byproduct of anaerobic digestion which can be captured and used for energy production or heating.
 However, these UASB reactors still rely on electricity.

 AguaClara, on the other hand, has designed a UASB reactor that solely relies on gravity.
-It’s main function is to improve the accessibility and affordability of wastewater treatment for smaller communities that don’t have access to electricity.
+Its main function is to improve the accessibility and affordability of wastewater treatment for smaller communities that don’t have access to electricity.
 In January 2017, this gravity-powered UASB reactor was designed for the EPA People, Prosperity and the Planet (P3) Student Design Competition proposal.
 The proposed UASB reactor design focused on improving reactor design, making the system cheaper and easier to fabricate so that it could be created globally.
 The team later applied for Phase II funding from the same organization to support the development and implementation of additional reactors for testing and received a grant of $75,000.

 ## Timeline of UASB
 #### Summer 2016